-The following criteria must be met before AIV Status can be applied for:
+The following criteria must be met before AIV Status can be bestowed on a low-risk provider for the assessment of low-risk qualifications

-- The provider must have a Low-Risk quality status. - The provider has implemented robust internal quality assurance systems. - The provider has received two external quality assurance monitoring reports from Open Awards. - The provider has demonstrated consistently high standards of internal quality assurance practice over at least two consecutive external quality assurance activities. - The provider has not been subject to any high-level sanctions from Open Awards within the last 12 months. - One or more named individuals at the Provider have been recommended by an Open Awards Quality and Standards Advisor (QASA) to apply to become an AIV.
+- The provider must be considered to be Low Risk - The provider has implemented robust internal quality assurance systems. - The provider demonstrates consistently high standards of assessment and internal quality assurance practice. - The provider has not been subject to any high-level sanctions from Open Awards within the last 12 months